Book an Appointment

 Should the therapist you are looking for not be listed on this page, please call 403-899-3223 to learn more information about specific bookings.

-Psychological Assessment
+Psychological Assessment (Online Booking)

 Counselling & Therapy (Online Booking)

-Amy is a Registered Provisional Psychologist with a Bachelor of Education (Elementary) from Memorial University of Newfoundland and a Master of Education in School and Applied Child Psychology from the University of Calgary.
+Amy is a Registered Psychologist with a Bachelor of Education (Elementary) from Memorial University of Newfoundland and a Master of Education in School and Applied Child Psychology from the University of Calgary.
 Amy has been in the field of education for over 10 years and has held a variety of roles including classroom and learning support teacher, in addition to school and system-based leadership positions.

 Amy’s background in education naturally led her to pursue graduate work aimed at supporting exceptional learners.
 She has experience in consultation, psychological assessment, and intervention with children, adolescents, and adults in relation to a range of issues that impact learning and overall functioning including Attention-Deficit/Hyperactivity Disorder, Intellectual Disabilities, Autism, Specific Learning Disorders, Giftedness, Anxiety, Depression, and Trauma.
 With the goal of building on existing strengths and natural support systems, Amy works collaboratively to maximize potential, and develop advocacy skills and resiliency.